fthomas/refined/README.md

   and return the value with type `T @@ P` if validation was successful or an error otherwise.
 The return type of `refine` is `Either[String, T @@ P]` while the `refineLit` returns a `T @@ P` or compilation fails.
-Since `refineLit` is a macro it only works with literal values.
+Since `refineLit` is a macro it only works with literal values or constant predicates.

 ### Inference rules